Happytreat/MeloSpace/content/notes/farm-2015/index.md

   * works best if few conflicts, due to OCC.
   * data must fit in total RAM.
   * replication only within a datacenter (no geographic distribution).
-  * the data model is low-level; would need e.g. SQL library.
   * details driven by specific NIC features; what if NIC had test-and-set?
   * requires somewhat unusual RDMA and NVRAM hardware.